vineelkovvuri/vineelkovvuri.github.io/content/blog/paging-101/index.md

 ```

 The limitation of a simple identity mapping setup is that if page tables for new
-memory regions are not pre-allocated and mapped, adding new mappings becomes
+memory regions are not pre-allocated and mapped, adding new mappings is not
-difficult.
+possible.
 This makes identity mapping more rigid compared to more flexible
 memory mapping schemes.

 ## What is Non-Identity Mapping?